caiohman/task_manager/doc/tasks.md

 Give the user an error message whenever he tries to add a day off date already in db.

+#### 05 - Only show pages after login (feature)

+Make visible pages options at navbar only after login

 # BackLog